-Our response to increasing need encompasses a strong presence throughout metropolitan Perth and in the Great Southern, South West, Kimberley, Mid-West, and Wheatbelt regions giving us one of the largest care footprints in the nation.
+Our response to increasing need encompasses a strong presence throughout metropolitan Perth and in the Great Southern, South West, Kimberley, Mid-West, and Wheatbelt regions, giving us one of the largest care footprints in the nation.

-‘Juniper’ celebrates our past and inspires our future
+Juniper celebrates our past and inspires our future

 Juniper is a hardy plant known for centuries for its medicinal properties.
-It has deep cultural and biblical connections the world over, and is synonymous with shelter and spiritual sustenance.
+It has deep cultural and biblical connections the world over and is synonymous with shelter and spiritual sustenance.

-The juniper herb has great medicinal value, and has been used since ancient times to fight disease, relieve anxiety and provide effective protection against infection and inflammation.
+The juniper herb has great medicinal value and has been used since ancient times to fight disease, relieve anxiety and provide effective protection against infection and inflammation.

 The Bible relates a story of the prophet Elijah who sheltered under the juniper tree during a period of pursuit, and an apocryphal tale tells how it protected infant Jesus and his parents from King Herod’s soldiers, during their flight into Egypt.

-For more than 70 years we have provided care and accommodation for older Western Australians.
+For more than 70 years, we have provided care and accommodation for older Western Australians.

-From the time Juniper opened its doors in 1949, our passion for enabling others to live a good life has been the foundation of our success.
+Since Juniper opened its doors in 1949, our passion for enabling others to live a good life has been the foundation of our success.

-Fifth daughter of a Swan River settler, Sarah Hardey was devoted to the life of the Methodist Church who, in 1917 aged 80, established a home for women in Mount Lawley.
+The fifth daughter of a Swan River settler, Sarah Hardey was devoted to the life of the Methodist Church who, in 1917 aged 80, established a home for women in Mount Lawley.

-Skip forward to the 1940s when the ravages of WWII created an urgent need in Perth and surrounds for accommodation for ageing women.
+Skip forward to the 1940s, when the ravages of WWII created an urgent need in Perth and surrounds for accommodation for ageing women.

 Hardey Lodge fulfilled that need in 1949 when the facility accepted 12 elderly ladies.
 In the years that followed, the Methodist, Congregational and Presbyterian churches continued their long history of local and State initiatives in providing care for aged people.

-In December 1999, Uniting Church Homes became a body corporate and was established as a not-for-profit aged care organisation and in August 2012 the organisation rebranded as “Juniper – A Uniting Church community.”
+In December 1999, Uniting Church Homes became a body corporate and was established as a not-for-profit aged care organisation, and in August 2012, the organisation rebranded as “Juniper – A Uniting Church community.”

-Today Juniper continues to build on our history, experience and expertise to provide some of the most modern and forward thinking services available to become WA’s provider and employer of choice in aged care.
+Today Juniper continues to build on our history, experience and expertise to provide some of the most modern and forward-thinking services available to become WA’s provider and employer of choice in aged care.

 Juniper provides home and community care, retirement living and residential aged care services to older people.
-Juniper is a registered charity in Western Australia and with the Australian Charities and Not-For-Profit Commission, and operates for a not-for-profit (community benefit) purpose.
+Juniper is a registered charity in Western Australia and with the Australian Charities and Not-For-Profit Commission and operates for a not-for-profit (community benefit) purpose.

 The Board of Juniper takes a progressive approach to its governance role.
-The Board sets the strategic direction and overall policy framework within which Executive staff can manage effective operation of care services and related business activities.
+The Board sets the strategic direction and overall policy framework within which Executive staff can manage the effective operation of care services and related business activities.
 The Executive Leadership Team provides leadership and support to operational managers and oversees effective business systems to ensure Juniper delivers the best possible care and services to our residents and clients.